-How long can a Canadian stay out-of-province and remain eligible for provincial health?
+How long can a Canadian stay out-of-province and maintain their provincial health care coverage?

 Most Canadian snowbirds aren’t aware that they can lose their provincial health care insurance coverage if they spend too long outside of Canada.

 Every province and territory has residency rules that must be followed in order to remain eligible for government health insurance coverage.
-If you stay out of the country for too long, you can run the risk of being ineligible and losing your health card privileges.
+If you stay out of the country for too long, you can risk being ineligible and losing your health card privileges.